-2. The download includes an updated version of the javac compiler, called the "JSR 308 compiler", that will be shipped with Java 7.
+2. The download includes an updated version of the javac compiler, called the "Type Annotations compiler" or "JSR 308 compiler", that will be shipped with Java 7.
 In order to use the updated compiler when you type javac, add the directory .../checkers/binary to your path.

-bash: If you use the bash shell, place the following command in your .bashrc file (and also execute it on the command line, or log out and back in):
+Place the following commands in your .bashrc file (and also execute it on the command line, or log out and back in):

 '''

 export JSR308=$HOME/jsr308

-export PATH=$JSR308/checkers/binary
+export PATH=$JSR308/checkers/binary:${PATH}

 '''